 The G-SIB buffer, which is an extension of the capital conservation buffer, phases in ratably, beginning on January 1, 2016, becoming fully effective on January 1, 2019, and must consist entirely of capital that qualifies as CET1.
 The buffer must be calculated using two methodologies, the higher of which is reflected in our minimum risk-based capital ratios.
-The first calculation is based upon the Basel Committee's methodology which, among other factors, relies upon measures of the size, activity and complexity of each G-SIB (Method One).
-The second calculation uses similar inputs, but it includes a measure of reliance on short-term wholesale funding (Method Two).
-Our G-SIB buffer is 3.0%, using financial data primarily as of December 2014.
-The buffer will be updated annually based on financial data as of the end of the prior year, and will be applicable for the following year.
+The first calculation is based upon the Basel Committee's methodology which, among other factors, relies upon measures of the size, activity and complexity of each G-SIB.
+The second calculation uses similar inputs, but it includes a measure of reliance on short-term wholesale funding.
+Our G-SIB buffer will be updated annually based on financial data from the prior year, and will be generally applicable for the following year.

-The Revised Capital Framework also provides for a counter-cyclical capital buffer, which is an extension of the capital conservation buffer, of up to 2.5% (consisting entirely of CET1) intended to counteract systemic vulnerabilities.
-As of December 2016 the Federal Reserve Board has set the counter-cyclical capital buffer at zero percent.
+The Capital Framework also provides for a countercyclical capital buffer, which is an extension of the capital conservation buffer, of up to 2.5% (consisting entirely of CET1) intended to counteract systemic vulnerabilities.
+As of December 2017, the FRB has set the countercyclical capital buffer at zero percent.

-Failure to meet the capital levels inclusive of the buffers could result in limitations on our ability to distribute capital, including share repurchases and dividend payments, and to make certain discretionary compensation payments.
+Failure to meet the capital levels inclusive of the buffers could limit our ability to distribute capital, including share repurchases and dividend payments, and to make certain discretionary compensation payments.

-For a detailed description of regulatory capital reforms that impact us, including capital buffers and fully phased-in Basel III Advanced and Standardized capital ratios, see "Equity Capital Management and Regulatory Capital" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2016 Form 10-K.
+For a detailed description of regulatory capital reforms that impact us, including capital buffers and fully phased-in Basel III Advanced and Standardized capital ratios, see "Equity Capital Management and Regulatory Capital" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2017 Form 10-K.